To enable the achievement of the PZU Group’s strategic goals for 2016-2020, 12 initiatives were pursued in the following four areas:

 - develop a network of proprietary centers through greenfield and M&A projects.

-Metric: PZU Zdrowie’s revenues (PLN million) and EBITDA (%).
+Metrics: PZU Zdrowie’s revenues (PLN million) and EBITDA (%).

-PZU Zdrowie’s revenue
+PZU Zdrowie’s revenue (in PLN million)

 #8 Development of sales and consolidation in PZU Investments